Introduction

 Program Outcomes(PO):

-1. Engineering knowledge:Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+PO1 Engineering Knowledge Applying knowledge of mathematics, natural science, engineering fundamentals, and the chosen engineering specialization to solve complex problems.

-3. Design/development of solutions:Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+PO3 Design/Development of Solutions Designing creative solutions for complex engineering problems, developing system components or processes to meet specified needs while considering public health and safety, and environmental concerns.

-4. Conduct investigations of complex problems:Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+PO4 Conduct Investigations of Complex Problems Conducting investigations of complex problems using research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of information to reach valid conclusions.

-5. Modern tool usage:Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
+PO5 Modern Tool Usage Selecting and applying appropriate techniques, resources, and modern engineering and IT tools, including prediction and modeling, to complex engineering activities with an understanding of their limitations.

-6. The engineer and society:Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
+PO6 The Engineer and Society Applying reasoning informed by the contextual knowledge to assess societal, health, safety, legal, and cultural issues and the consequent responsibilities relevant to professional engineering practice.

-7. Environment and sustainability:Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
+PO7 Environment and Sustainability Understanding the impact of professional engineering solutions in societal and environmental contexts, and demonstrating knowledge of and need for sustainable development.

-8. Ethics:Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
+PO8 Ethics Applying ethical principles and commit to professional ethics and responsibilities and norms of engineering practice

-10. Communication:Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
+PO10 Communication Communicating effectively on complex engineering activities with the engineering community and with society at large, such as being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

 Program Specific Outcomes (PSO):